SchniderB/binance-trading-bot/README.md

 ### Configuration file
 The configuration file can be used with different parameters.
 The parameters should be separated from their values with a tab.
 Here is how the parameters can be used:
-* `BENEFIT`: Floating point number of the percentage you want to buy your cryptocurrencies below their current price.
+* `BENEFIT`: Floating point (i.e. decimal number) of the percentage you want to buy your cryptocurrencies below their current price.
 * `RECOVER`: If set to `TRUE`, the file `data/trade_history.txt` is used to recover your trade history.
 It will also recover your base currency balance based on the file `data/USDT_balance.txt`.
 I recommend to use this argument only if you want to recover the data of a previous run of this trading bot.